We've launched new tax management features.

 Promoting a referral marketing program

 Even the most innovative referral program ideas need strategic promotion to drive participation.
 Instead of treating your program as a one-off campaign, integrate it into the customer journey across multiple touchpoints.
-Highlight the program during onboarding, in regular communications, and at moments of customer success or satisfaction — such as a positive purchase or support interaction, or a favorable review.
+Highlight the program during onboarding, in regular communications, and at moments of customer success or satisfaction, such as after a positive support interaction or a favorable review.

 Use segmentation to target your promotion efforts toward customers most likely to refer others.
 Recent customers, power users, and those who have expressed satisfaction through reviews or surveys are prime candidates.
 Personalize your messaging (“Hi, {Name}”) to acknowledge their specific experience with your product.